LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Introduction

-\item We propose a novel \textbf{EEG–Language Foundation Model (ELASTIQ)} for EEG decoding across various BCI applications.
-ELASTIQ unifies spectral–temporal modeling with semantic task guidance to enrich EEG representations and enhance transferability across diverse downstream tasks. \item We design two key components to realize this framework: a \textbf{Spectral–Temporal Reconstruction (STR)} module that jointly captures frequency and temporal dynamics, and an \textbf{Instruction-conditioned Q-Former (IQF)} that integrates task instructions and label semantics into EEG features through query-based cross-modal alignment. \item We conduct a comprehensive evaluation on 20 EEG datasets spanning motor imagery, emotion, SSVEP, covert speech, and healthcare tasks.
-ELASTIQ achieves state-of-the-art (SOTA) average performances across all 5 tasks and demonstrates strong generalization across datasets. \item For the first time, we demonstrate that explicit instructions act as semantic priors that restructure EEG feature spaces for better separability, and that stronger text encoders supply richer semantics, leading to faster convergence, higher accuracy, and improved generalization. \end{itemize}
+\item We design two key components to realize this framework: a joint \textbf{Spectral--Temporal Reconstruction (STR)} module that jointly captures frequency along with both causal and contextual temporal dynamics, and an \textbf{Instruction-conditioned Q-Former (IQF)} that integrates task instructions and label semantics into EEG features through query-based cross-modal alignment. \item We conduct a comprehensive evaluation on 16 downstream EEG datasets spanning motor imagery, emotion, SSVEP, covert speech, and healthcare tasks.
+LEAF achieves state-of-the-art (SOTA) average performances across all 5 tasks and demonstrates strong generalization across datasets. \item For the first time, we demonstrate that explicit instructions act as semantic priors that restructure EEG feature spaces for better separability, and that stronger text encoders supply richer semantics, leading to faster convergence, higher accuracy, and improved generalization. \end{itemize}